TyrelN/penelope/README.md

 - [ ] allow notes to be filtered by date (entries before or after a date, or on a certain date)
 - [ ] color-code note entries (by some quantifiable metric such as day of the month)
 - [ ] allow swiping to delete items in the To-do and Notes tabs

+## Additional Notes:
+* Penelope has only been tested on android thus far.
+Additional testing on ios needed.
+* Notes and To-Do entries can be deleted by tap-holding them.
+* The Penelope logo was designed by Tyrel Narciso.
+All rights reserved.

 ## References and Resources
 * https://itnext.io/using-sqlite-in-expo-for-offline-react-native-apps-a408d30458c3
 * https://www.youtube.com/watch?v=Xp0q8ZDOeyE